Beyond LDL & blood sugar

 Included in all panels.

-• Alanine Aminotransferase (ALT) is liver enzyme.
+• Alanine Aminotransferase (ALT) is a liver enzyme.
 Higher levels are associated with injury or inflammation; most commonly “fatty liver disease”, often found with metabolic syndrome.

 Included in all panels.